Virtual Accelerator— ONESIXONE Founders Program

 UPDATE 5/26/20: Just 1 day after launching, our founder’s program was featured in ABC’s WCJB TV 20 https://www.wcjb.com/content/news/UF-inspired-group-helps-startups-during-the-pandemic--570777501.html

-As of today, the ONESIXONE Summer Founder’s cohort application is live!
-We will be taking a small batch of founders into our 10-week program; covering topics from building product and landing your first few users/customers, to forming your team and raising capital.
+Twice per year (Spring & Summer), we select 6–8 early startups founders to participate in our 10-week program; covering topics from building product and landing your first few users/customers, to forming your team and raising capital.

-We believe there are many individuals out there who were born to rewrite history, to build new things that solve real problems, but they may not have the appropriate resources to make it happen.
-It’s our mission to help these founders get their products up and running and connect with the people and resources necessary for them to scale.
+We believe there are many individuals out there who were born to rewrite history, to build innovative solutions to existing problems, but they may not have the appropriate resources to make it happen.
+It’s our mission to help these founders connect with the people and resources necessary for them to scale their startups.

 The program will feature the following:

-2. Weekly office hours where you have the opportunity to tell us the challenges you’re facing and request specific assistance
+2. Weekly 1on1s where founders have the opportunity to tell us the challenges they’re facing and request specific assistance.

 In addition, you will be connected with industry-specific mentors throughout the course of the program and in the final week, you will have the opportunity to pitch accredited investors at our virtual demo day.